IlyaLab/kramtools/mtm/README.rst

 ========================================================================

-Ordinal is typically associated with ranks in which cardinality equals sample size.
+Ordinal is typically associated with ranks in which cardinality equals sample size (unless there are ties).
 Ordinal-categorical hybrids are possible--that is, a natural ordering may exist between the labels in categorical data, but choosing to treat it as categorical ignores this ordering.
-(An order can always be imposed on two values, so boolean data is always orderable.)
+An order can always be imposed on two values, so boolean data is always orderable.

 Categorical data may be represented in any fashion at all--even as floating point values--provided the cardinality of the set of unique